xarray-contrib/xarray-simlab/doc/about.rst

 django: especially The Django's ORM part (i.e., django.db.models) for the design of Process and Variable classes
 param: another source of inspiration for Process interface and Variable objects.
-clinlab: another python package for process-oriented modeling, applied to climate
+climlab: another python package for process-oriented modeling, applied to climate